Gift Ideas

 17th January, 2022

 Many things in life fall on a continuum, and crockery is no exception.
 Consider the axis of “required” to “unnecessary”.
 Do you need plates?
 Yes, absolutely, you need to own plates.
 If you eat off paper plates every day you’re a monster or a student.
 Do you need to own champagne flutes?
 Hmm; not necessarily, but they’re nice.
 If an occasion calls for champagne, the correct glassware would not go amiss.
+Do you need to own fish forks?
+No, absolutely not, a regular fork or cake fork will be fine.

 A Memory Elephant